illinoistech-itm/jhajek/itmt-430/student-chapter-presentations/Readme.md

 Requirement | Points Possible | Notes |
 ----------|------|------
-Opening - was there a clear introduction and summary of what will be presented | 8 | - Material Presentation - was the spelling correct, did the presentation show effort, did you read directly off the slides | 8 | -
+Opening - was there a clear introduction and summary of what will be presented | 7 | - Material Presentation - was the spelling correct, did the presentation show effort, did you read directly off the slides | 7 | -
-Summary of Material - did the presentation cover all relative material | 8 | -
+Summary of Material - did the presentation cover all relative material | 7 | -
-Review Questions - were at least 5 review questions presented and answer sufficiently | 3 | -
+Review Questions - were at least 5 review questions presented and answer sufficiently | 7 | -
-Additional Resources - were at least three additional resources linked to based on the chapter | 3 | - Closing - was there a clear transition to a conclusion with a summary of the material | 8 | - Participation - did each member of the team participate | 4 | -
+Additional Resources - were at least three additional resources linked to based on the chapter | 7 | - Closing - was there a clear transition to a conclusion with a summary of the material | 7 | - Participation - did each member of the team participate | 7 | -

+### Non-Presenting Team's weekly role

+Each non-presenting team must prepare and additional one review, short answer question, per chapter covered and submit them to Blackboard by the Friday prior to the weeks presentation so that the team and the instructor have a chance to cover the material during the Monday presentation.

+### Submitted Questions

+All submitted questions will become part of a pool for the final exam

 ### Project Deliverables

-Your team will either do a live or a pre-recorded presentation.
-If a pre-recorded, a link to the presentation must be submitted.
-Submit which ever notes / presentation platform you have prepared and a second copy with the detailed answers provided to BlackBoard the ~~Friday~~ Thursday by 5:00 PM, so I have time to give you feedback before your Monday's presentation.
+Submit which ever notes / presentation platform you have prepared and a second copy with the detailed answers provided to BlackBoard the Thursday by 5:00 PM, so I have time to give you feedback before your Monday's presentation.
 Then we will meet as a team on Friday morning - you can book an appointment at [https://hajek.youcanbook.me](https://hajek.youcanbook.me "Instructor Booking App") -- Note only one team member has to book a time.

-This will be a team grade, but individual submission--each person submits a copy of the material.
+Presenting team will be a team submission only one submission is needed per team.

+Non-presenting teams will also submit their questions as a team submission.